Zettlr/zettlr-docs/docs/core/tables.md

 ![A table as displayed by the table editor](../img/zettlr_table.png)

 Much better, am I right?
 Zettlr's table editor takes all Markdown tables found in your document, converts them into an HTML representation with editable content cells, and displays these instead of the underlying Markdown.
-This completely hides the Markdown source, but as we said, in this case this approach is much more favorable.
+This completely hides the Markdown source, but as we said, in this case this approach is much more favourable.

 You can **enter the editing mode** simply by clicking into any of the cells inside the table and adding your content.
 The active cell will be highlighted for you.
 Additionally, the keyboard navigation that you know from famous word processors has also been implemented so that you can use `Tab`, `Return`, and the Arrow keys to navigate the table.
 Additionally, adding and removing columns and rows is also possible with the table editor's **edge buttons**.
 These are buttons that will appear when you hover over the table and let you perform various actions on the table.